CamiloGato/CV-Data-Structures/Arrays/readme.md

 ## Insertion

-In some programming languages, such Java or C#, the fixed-length arrays whose length is established when the array is created, from there, remain fixed, are differentiated from variable-length ones.
+In some programming languages, such as Java or C#, the fixed-length arrays whose length is established when the array is created, from there, remain fixed, and are differentiated from variable-length ones.
 (Vectors).

 Suppose a new element is added to the end of the array.

 ![Untitled](Simple%20Data%20Types%208c1f86fc993a48279afb1eef28866357/Untitled%201.png)

-During this operation the additional memory is requested and one of two things can happen:
+During this operation, additional memory is requested and one of two things can happen:

 - That such memory (in the example 0x28 to 0x31) is free.
 - That space is occupied.

-**The first case is favorable** because the only thing to do is reserve that memory space and then save the element there, that is, the efficiency is O(1).
+**The first case is favorable** because the only thing to do is a reserve that memory space and then save the element there, that is, the efficiency is O(1).

-**The second case is problematic** because the new element cannot be requested in another memory space because the structure would stop being an array (elements in contiguous memory locations).
+**The second case is problematic** because the new element cannot be requested in another memory space.
+After all, the structure would stop being an array (elements in contiguous memory locations).

-**What can be done then?.**
+**What can be done then?**
-The only alternative is to move the entire array to a new memory address where everything you already had fits, plus the new.
+The only alternative is to move the entire array to a new memory address where everything you already had fits, plus the new. one

-In other words you have to:
+In other words, you have to:

 - Find enough memory space.
 - Reserve said memory space.